wofsauge/IsaacDocs/docs/RoomDescriptor.md

 ### Safe·Grid·Index {: aria-label='Variables' }
 [ ](#){: .abrep .tooltip .badge }
 #### int SafeGridIndex  {: .copyable aria-label='Variables' }

-index in the level grid (not always top left, but is guaranteed to point to the room. this is important for LTL shapes!)
+- For a 1x1 room, this is equal to the 1x1 grid index of the room.
+- For a room bigger than a 1x1 room, this is equal to the top left 1x1 quadrant.
+- For `RoomType.ROOMSHAPE_LTL` rooms (i.e. rooms that look like a "J"), this is equal to the top right 1x1 quadrant.
+- Note that **this value is different** than the value returned by `Level:GetCurrentRoomIndex()`.
+(That function returns the 1x1 quadrant that the room was entered in.)
+- Data structures that store data per room should use `ListIndex` as a key instead of `SafeGridIndex`, since the former is unique across different dimensions.

 ???- note "Notes"
-    This will always return the top left coordinate of the room on the level grid, except for J-shaped rooms, where it returns the top right index. (see graphic below)

     ![Room Grid indices](images/infographics/RoomGridIndices.png)
 ___
 ### Shop·Item·Discount·Idx {: aria-label='Variables' }